linux-cultist/venv-selector.nvim/README.md

           lualine_b = { "branch", "diff", "diagnostics" },
           lualine_c = { "filename" },
           lualine_x = {
-            "venv-selector", -- This calls venv-selectors built-in method for rendering, but it can be overridden "encoding",
+            "venv-selector", -- You can customize the look of the output, see below`.
+            "encoding",
             "fileformat",
             "filetype",